The DxOMark Sensor scale is based on RAW data measurements and provides comparable metrics only if no RAW-specific processing has been applied.

-To avoid publishing measurements which could be unfairly improved by noise reduction processing on RAW, we check every camera’s autocorrelation function for each ISO and on the whole sensor dynamic (for further information, see the dxomark Insight, “Half-Cooked Raw”)
+To avoid publishing measurements which could be unfairly improved by noise reduction processing on RAW, we check every camera’s autocorrelation function for each ISO along the entire sensor dynamic range.
+(For further information, see the dxomark Insight, “Half-Cooked Raw”)

-The Olympus SP 565 UZ generates unprocessed images from ISO 60 to ISO 400, per Figure 1 below.
-The autocorrelation function shows a single peak, which denotes white noise only
+No noise reduction was detected for the Pentax Km from ISO 100 to ISO 400, per Figure 1 below.
+The autocorrelation function shows a single peak, which denotes white noise only.

-Surprisingly, the autocorrelation function of the green channel at ISO 800 shows a wider base (Figure 2), which means noise reduction filtering.
-As explained in above-linked Insight, such filtering means that the measured Noise decreases, but details can be lost.
+But for ISOs higher than 400, the autocorrelation shows a wider base (Figure 2), which means noise reduction filtering.
+As explained in the above-linked Insight, such filtering implies not just that measured noise decreases, but that details can be lost.

-The autocorrelation function at ISO 1600 shows a regular single peak, indicating that noise processing reduction is turned off.
+The autocorrelation function at ISO 1600 and ISO 3200 shows the same wider base, indicating that noise processing reduction is still turned on.

 Disclaimer: This dxomark review evaluates only the selected camera’s RAW sensor performance metrics (i.e., Color Depth, Dynamic Range, and Low-Light ISO), and should not be construed as a review of the camera’s overall performance, as it does not address such other important criteria as image signal processing, mechanical robustness, ease of use, flexibility, optics, value for money, etc. While RAW sensor performance is critically important, it is not the only factor that should be taken into consideration when choosing a digital camera.